zhacheny/vSPACE/README.md

 - Y-axis L threshold: estimated zonal score threshold for middle zone, and deep zone (Default set to -0.99, it can be adjusted by dragging the horizontal line)
 ![image](https://github.com/zhacheny/vSPACE/assets/17793217/6c621bb5-26b6-4bd0-a5ad-e534ad5487cb)

-- DO: Drop out cells; MWDO: Mean with drop out cells; MWODO: Mean wiout Drop out cells;
+- DO: Drop-out cells; MWDO: Mean with drop-out cells; MWODO: Mean without Drop out cells;
-- %Total, %Sup, %Mid and %Deep: the percentages of expressing cells in relation to the total population, superficial zone, middle zone, and deep zone, respectively
+- %Total, %Sup, %Mid, and %Deep: the percentages of expressing cells concerning the total population, superficial zone, middle zone, and deep zone, respectively

 **How to use it**
 - Begin by inputting your data for the x and y axes.
 This would utilize the provided space to generate your Z-ZPlot.
 You can also customize your plot by adjusting the data points and zones (deep, mid, sup zone) as needed.